JoeSpizz/JoeSpizz/README.md

 # 💫 About Me:
 I'm a recent Flatiron School graduate looking to find a spot where I can make an impact.
 I have truly enjoyed taking my first steps into JavaScript, React, Ruby and Ruby on Rails.
-I can't wait to learn more!
+I am currently contracting with Down to Earth Cloud Solutions and loving the opportunity to learn Vue!

 ## 🌐 Socials: